ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/01-python-basics.md

 print("Hello, World!")  # This is an inline comment
 ```

-For multi-line comments, you can use triple quotes (technically, these are docstrings when used at the beginning of modules, classes, or functions):
+For multi-line comments, you can use triple quotes (when placed before a module, class, function, etc these are known as docstrings<sub>a</sub>):

 ```python
 """